 CRMVET Financial Report 2017 Amount Total INCOME Donations $7,167 Lit/Book Sales $370 Total Income $7,537 EXPENSES Copying $12 Data Entry $1,193 Email Service $385 Misc $103 Printing $813 Scanning $181 Taxes $476 Transcriptions $640 Travel $1,395 Total Expenses: $5,198 SUMMARY Income: $7,537 Expenses: $5,198 Total: $2,339

 In terms of content, 2017 was very good year for website.
 The number of stories, letters and documents continued to significantly increase.
-We now have 6242 searchable documents, letters, articles, ext, (excluding photos and images).
+We now provide close to 4300 searchable documents, letters, articles, etc, (excluding photos and images).

 Some Rough Content Counts: